kmugrage/gocd.github.io/_posts/2014-03-26-Update-on-path-to-open-source.markdown

 In case you're wondering, here are some examples of what we're working on...

-- Public Go server - Go was previously built and tested using a pretty big and relatively complex pipeline in a Go instance (of course) at ThoughtWorks.
+- Public GoCD server - GoCD was previously built and tested using a pretty big and relatively complex pipeline in a GoCD instance (of course) at ThoughtWorks.
-Go will still be building Go, so we're building out a public facing instance that will run tests that wouldn't be practical for contributors to run locally.
+GoCD will still be building GoCD, so we're building out a public facing instance that will run tests that wouldn't be practical for contributors to run locally.

 - Updates to code - There's quite a bit going on with the code.
 Changing the way tests are